 Why Does My Dog Sleep on My Head?
 4 Reasons & What to Do

 As dog owners, we love it when our furry friends want to be with us.
-Cuddling up on the couch at the end of a long day with our four-legged companions is a great way to relax and unwind.
-Sometimes, your pooch has other ideas and decides that you’ll make a great pillow.
-It may seem that they’d rather lay on top of you than on the couch.
-While it can be cute, some forms of this behavior can indicate underlying behavioral issues or anxieties that need to be dealt with.
+Cuddling up on the couch at the end of a long day with our dogs is a great way to relax and unwind.
+Sometimes, your pup has other ideas and decides you’ll make a great pillow.
+It may seem they’d rather lay on top of you than on the couch.
+While it can be cute, some forms of this behavior can indicate underlying behavioral issues or anxieties that must be addressed.

-In this article, we’ll explain the origin of a dog’s desire to sleep on its owner’s head and give four possible reasons your dog might be using you as furniture.
-In the end, we’ll provide some ideas for how you can train your dog to replace this behavior with something a little less intrusive.
+In this article, we’ll explain the origin of a dog’s desire to sleep on their owner’s head and give four possible reasons your dog might be using you as furniture.
+In the end, we’ll discuss how you can train your dog to replace this behavior with something less intrusive.

 The 4 Reasons Your Dog Sleeps On Your Head